 Angel and I were not blessed with the finest weather at that time of the year.
 The sun constantly hid behind thick clouds, while light drizzle kept our skin and clothes mostly moist.
 I didn’t entirely hate the gentle rain, it was rather romantic.
 I do detest less than perfect weather situations while travelling however, specially when all you’re trying to do is steel a glimpse at an elusive mountain peak that many would either live or die to see.

 Whenever it did come out, time froze.
 We looked, admired and froze.
 I occasionally took a real breath, raised my camera, pointed on target and shot.

 So I see what the issue is now.
 This king is about to loose its crown, and with it much of its charm, cultural and environmental status.

-Sadly for all of us what the book forecasts about the snow plateau on the top melting away seems to be the inevitable truth.
-We could hardly recognize it and quite honestly I had to look at the photos later to make sure that it was really there
+Sadly for us all, what the book forecasts about the snowy plateau on the top melting away seems to be the inevitable truth.
+We could hardly notice the white peak, in fact I had to look at the photos later to make sure it was still there!

 Those who’ve managed to climb and summit “Kili” to-date might not realize that they could live to tell of the myth of the white peak, not very far into the future from now.
 I am not a mountain climbing kind of an adventurer, not so far anyway.
 But if I am ever lucky enough to return to Africa, I think i’d like to check out the view from it’s snowy roof…